willfindlay/honors-thesis/thesis/thesis.md

 There are several map types available in eBPF which cover a wide variety of use cases.
 These map types along with a brief description are provided in \autoref{ebpf-maps}.
-Thanks to this wide arsenal of maps, eBPF developers have a powerful set of both general-purpose and specialized data structures at their disposal; as we will see in coming sections, many of these maps are quite versatile and have use cases beyond what might initially seem pertinent.
-For example, the `ARRAY` map type may be used to initialize large data structures to be copied into a general purpose `HASH` map (refer to \autoref{appendix-bigdata} in \autoref{ebpf-design-patterns}).
+Thanks to this wide arsenal of maps, eBPF developers have a powerful set of both general-purpose and specialized data structures at their disposal; as shown in coming sections, many of these maps are quite versatile and have use cases beyond what might initially seem pertinent.
+For example, the `ARRAY` map type may be used to initialize large data structures to be copied into a general purpose `HASH` (refer to \autoref{appendix-bigdata} in \autoref{ebpf-design-patterns}).
 This can be effectively used to bypass the verifier's stack space limitations, which are discussed in detail in \autoref{verifier-section}.

+### Tracepoints, Kprobes, and Uprobes

+As shown previously in \autoref{ebpf-use-cases} on page \pageref{ebpf-use-cases}, eBPF supports a number of distinct program types which may be used to instrument and interact with various aspects of system functionality. ebpH's functionality mainly relies on three specific program
+types: the *tracepoint*, the *kprobe*, and the *uprobe* [@gregg19bpf; @bcc].
+Here, I will describe what each program type does and how they work at a high level.
+These concepts will be revisited frequently when discussing ebpH's implementation in \autoref{sec:impl}.

+#### Tracepoints

+Tracepoints [@gregg19bpf] define the stable kernel tracing API of eBPF; at a high level, they are predefined sections in kernel code that trap to eBPF handlers when these handlers are defined.
+Tracepoints are stable in the sense that the information exposed to eBPF by a tracepoint will not be likely to change between kernel versions, which means that they are ideal for use in production where forward compatibility with new versions of Linux is a desirable property.
+Although using tracepoints is ideal when possible, they have a few caveats; in particular, a limited number of tracepoints are defined by the kernel, and they do not cover an exhaustive list of kernel functionality.
+Linux 5.5 defines 1,872 tracepoints in total.

+ebpH uses tracepoints to implement the bulk of its kernelspace functionality (c.f. \autoref{ebph_profiles} and \autoref{ebph_processes}).
+System call tracepoints are used to track system call sequences for its anomaly detection functionality; scheduler tracepoints are used to maintain the set of traced processes and to associate these processes with the correct profiles.

+#### Kprobes

+Whereas tracepoints define a stable kernel tracing API, kprobes [@gregg19bpf] can be though of as their dynamic counterparts.
+Although kprobes may be used to trace any exported kernel function (that is, any kernel function that is not in-lined by the compiler), they are not considered stable as the API of a kprobe changes whenever the corresponding kernel function changes.
+Thus, tracepoints are preferred when possible and kprobes are generally used as a last resort.
+Kprobes work by inserting a breakpoint at a specific address in kernel memory; when this breakpoint is hit, the kernel traps to the associated BPF handler.
+Kprobes can also be used to instrument function returns, in which case they are known as kretprobes.

+ebpH uses only one kretprobe, and does so to keep track of when processes receive a signal that would trap to a signal handler (c.f. \autoref{non_determinism}).

+#### Uprobes

+Uprobes and uretprobes work in a similar fashion to kprobes and kretprobes; the primary difference here is that we are now instrumenting *userspace* rather than kernelspace.
+A breakpoint is inserted at the target userspace address and this breakpoint traps to the appropriate BPF handler.

+ebpH uses uprobes to implement sending complex commands to the BPF program from a userspace library (c.f. \autoref{ebph_admin_sec}).

 ### The Verifier: The Good, the Bad, and the Ugly
 \label{verifier-section}

-The verifier is responsible for eBPF's unprecedented safety, one of its most attractive qualities with respect to system tracing.
-While this verifier is quintessential to the safety of eBPF given its impressive scope and power, it is not without its drawbacks.
+The verifier is responsible for eBPF's unprecedented safety given its scope, one of its most attractive qualities with respect to system tracing.
+While this verifier is quintessential to the safety of eBPF, it is not without its drawbacks.
 In this section, I describe how the verifier works, its nuances and drawbacks, and recent work that has been done to improve the verifier's support for increasingly complex eBPF programs.

 Proving the safety of arbitrary code is by definition a difficult problem.
-This is thanks in part to theoretical limitations on what we can actually prove;
+This is thanks in part to theoretical limitations on what is actually provable;
 a famous example is the halting problem described by Turing circa 1937 [@turing37].
-This difficulty is further compounded by stricter requirements for safety in the context of an eBPF program; in particular, we don't want BPF programs to crash or otherwise damage the kernel.
+This difficulty is further compounded by stricter requirements for safety in the context of an eBPF program; in particular, developers don't want BPF programs to crash or otherwise damage the kernel [@fleming17].

 To illustrate the importance of this problem of safety with respect to eBPF, let us consider a simple example.
 We will again consider the halting problem